scalatra/scalatra-website/guides/commands.md

 requires the creation of a Todo, and easily apply validation conditions based on incoming parameters.

-Since databinder commands in Scalatra have nothing to do with your chosen persistence library, the concepts of databinding and validation are completely de-coupled from the concept of persistence.
+Since validation commands in Scalatra have nothing to do with your chosen persistence library, the concepts of commands and validation are completely de-coupled from the concept of persistence.
 You _might_ want to have the `execute` method of a command trigger a persistence function; just as easily, you could serialize the Todo object and send it off to a queue, attach it to